Graph Search Trees and the Intermezzo Problem: The Intermezzo Problem

 Following the terminology of Trotter~\cite{trotter1992combinatorics}, we call a partial order a \emph{cs-tree} (short for \emph{computer science tree}) if its Hasse diagram forms a tree rooted in the unique minimal element.
 Using the terminology in \cite{scheffler2023graph}, we call a leaf of a rooted tree a \emph{branch leaf} if it is not equal to the root of the tree.
 Recall that the height of a cs-tree and the height of the tree that is formed by its Hasse diagram differ by one.

-\begin{lemma} ~ \begin{enumerate} \item The rooted \cl-tree recognition problem of Generic Search for rooted spanning trees of height~$h \geq 2$ is polynomial-time equivalent to the General Intermezzo problem for instances $(A,C)$ where $\pi(C)$ is a cs-tree of height $h+1$. \item The rooted \cl-tree recognition problem of Generic Search for rooted spanning trees having $k$ branch leaves is polynomial-time equivalent to the General Intermezzo problem for instances $(A,C)$ where $\pi(C)$ is a cs-tree of width $k$. \end{enumerate} \end{lemma} \begin{proof} First, we reduce the \cl-tree recognition problem of GS to the General Intermezzo Problem.
+\begin{lemma} ~ \begin{enumerate} \item The rooted \cl-tree recognition problem of Generic Search for rooted spanning trees of fixed height~$h \geq 2$ is polynomial-time reducible to the General Intermezzo problem for instances $(A,C)$ where $\pi(C)$ is a cs-tree of height $h+1$. \item The General Intermezzo problem for instances $(A,C)$ where $\pi(C)$ is a cs-tree of fixed height $h \geq 2$ is polynomial-time reducible to the rooted \cl-tree recognition problem of Generic Search for rooted spanning trees of height~$2h - 1$. \item The rooted \cl-tree recognition problem of Generic Search for rooted spanning trees having $k$ branch leaves is polynomial-time equivalent to the General Intermezzo problem for instances $(A,C)$ where $\pi(C)$ is a cs-tree of width $k$. \end{enumerate} \end{lemma} \begin{proof} First, we reduce the \cl-tree recognition problem of GS to the General Intermezzo Problem.
 Let $G$ be a graph and $T$ be a spanning tree of $G$ rooted in $r$ of height~$h \geq 2$.
-Let $s$ be some vertex that is not an element of $V(G)$.
+Let $A = V(G) \cup \{s\}$ where $s \notin V(G)$.
 Let $C$ be the set containing the following triples:

 \begin{enumerate}[(C1)] \item $(r, t, s)$, for some child $t$ of $r$ in $T$, \item $(s, u, v)$, for any vertex $v \in V(G) \setminus \{r\}$ and its parent $u$ in $T$, \item $(w, u, v)$, for any vertex $v \in V(G) \setminus \{r\}$, its parent $u$ in $T$ and any vertex $w$ with $vw \in E(G) \setminus E(T)$. \end{enumerate}